abelsonlive/particle/readme.md

 Here the key of the promopage - `nyt_homepage` - indicates how the datastore will refer to an event on this page (more on this below.) and the value is the url you want to track for links.

+#### RSS Feeds
+`particle` can also function as a feed aggregator by pulling in content from a variety of RSS feeds, enabling comparisons between metrics on sharing and